 In an attempt to mitigate an easily preventable form of plastic pollution, Senate Bill 270 (Padilla, De Leon, Lara) was adopted by the Legislature and signed by Governor Jerry Brown establishing a statewide ban on the distribution of single-use plastic grocery bags at most stores in 2014.
 It was the culmination of a 5 year effort that included the adoption of hundreds of local bag bans and the support of local governments, environmental groups, grocers, retailers and labor organizations.

-Check out this great Mockumentary created by Heal the Bay in an effort to support legislation that led the way for 2014's statewide ban.
-Please sign up above to receive emails about how you can help defeat the Plastic Bag Industry's Referendum.
+Check out the above Mockumentary created by Heal the Bay in an effort to support legislation that led the way for 2014's statewide ban.

-The numbers tell the story of why these bags must be eliminated:
+The numbers tell the story of why these bags must continue to be eliminated:

 The average time of use of a disposable bag is 12 minutes, but they persist as pollution in the environment for decades.
 (4)

 Even when properly disposed of, bags tend to blow out of trash cans, solid waste vehicles and landfills into streets, parks and waterways.
 (5)

 California’s Department of Resources Recycling and Recovery found that less than 3% of these single-use plastic bags are recycled in California.
 (6)

 Plastic bags don’t biodegrade, but instead break into small pieces that can attract surrounding toxins to contaminate the environment and food chain.
 (7)

 According to The Ocean Conservancy, single-use plastic bags are one of the most commonly found items at beach clean ups.
 The Ocean Conservancy recently deemed plastic bags as the #2 deadliest threat to sea turtles, birds, and marine mammals.
 (8)